 Somewhere in the middle of the previous century, though, business schools began to switch their focus from a purely vocational bend towards research oriented training, leading to what we now know as PhD in business, or management.

 However, if you were to compare the share of Management PhDs in the US, for instance, with PhDs from other fields, the number is far from stellar, though marginally growing with each year.
 The picture below summarizes the rising number of Business Doctorate recipients between the years 1986 – 2016, as per NSF.gov.
 The corresponding percentages reflect the share of doctorate holders with respect to the total number of doctoral graduates.
+(Updated table from 2021 is available here)

 For instance, in 2016, 22.9% of the total 54,904 doctoral recipients graduated with a PhD in Life Sciences, while Business Management PhDs accounted for only 2.8% of the entire body of Dr. XYZs graduating that year.
+In 2021, this percentage for Business Management majors was 1.3% and for Life Sciences was 22.6%.

 So, clearly, this is a road less traveled as compared to your streamlined PhD, after MS, route.